 - D. Procedure.
 The following provisions are all subject to the conditions for bumping or accepting vacancies which are contained in Section 3E.
 In all cases, the employee exercising an option is restricted to those positions within the same seniority unit (except in Option 3g, claiming).
 Employees may only bump within the same employment condition (except in Options 3f and h).
 Employees may be offered vacancies within their seniority unit in a different employment condition.
 However, the employee's refusal to accept a vacancy in a different employment condition shall not result in the forfeiture of other layoff options. - 1.
 The employee in the position to be eliminated shall either: - a.
 Bump the least senior employee in the same class and the same shift within his/her work area within thirty-five (35) miles of the employee's current work location.
 This bumped employee shall bump the least senior employee in the work area within thirty-five (35) miles of the employee's current work location regardless of shift; or - b.
-Accept a vacancy in the same class within thirty-five (35) miles of the employee's current work location; or - c.
-Accept a vacancy within thirty-five (35) miles of the employee's current work location in an equal class in which the employee previously served (employee must be position-qualified if Unit 6). - 2.
+Accept a vacancy in the same class within thirty-five (35) miles of the employee's current work location; or - Accept a vacancy within thirty-five (35) miles of the employee's current work location in an equal class in which the employee previously served (employee must be position-qualified if Unit 6). - 2.
 If options "1b" and "1c" above are not available, and the employee chooses not to accept option "1a", or option "1a" is not available, the employee shall either: - a.
-Bump the least senior employee in the same class within thirty-five (35) miles of the employee's current work location; or, - b.
-Accept a vacancy in an equal class in which the employee has not previously served and for which the employee is determined by the Employer to be qualified and within thirty-five (35) miles of the employee's current work location (employee must be position-qualified if Unit 6). - 3.
-If neither "2a" nor "2b" above is available or if only "2a" above is available, the employee may choose any of the following options: - a.
-Layoff. - b.
-Vacancy Within Thirty-Five (35) Miles.
-Accept a vacancy in a lower class in which the employee has previously served or for which the employee is determined to be qualified by the Employer within thirty-five (35) miles of the employee's current work location (employee must be position-qualified if Unit 6); - c.
-Vacancy Outside Thirty-Five (35) Miles. - (1) Same/Equal Class.
-Accept a vacancy in the same class, or in an equal class in which the employee has previously served or for which the employee is determined to be qualified by the Employer more than thirty-five (35) miles of the employee's current work location (employee must be position-qualified if Unit 6); - (2) Lower Class.
-Accept a vacancy in a lower class in which the employee has previously served or for which the employee is determined to be qualified by the Employer more than thirty-five (35) miles of the employee's current work location (employee must be position-qualified if Unit 6):
+Bump the least senior employee in the same class within thirty-five (35) miles of the employee's current work location; or, - Accept a vacancy in an equal class in which the employee has not previously served and for which the employee is determined by the Employer to be qualified and within thirty-five (35) miles of the employee's current work location (employee must be position-qualified if Unit 6).

+3. If neither "2a" nor "2b" above is available or if only "2a" above is available, the employee may choose any of the following options: